-The Jamboree-on-the-Air, or JOTA, is an annual Scouting event that uses amateur radio to link Scouts around the world, around the nation, and in your own community.
-Held on the third full weekend of October each year, this worldwide jamboree requires no travel, other than to a nearby radio amateur’s ham shack.
-Many times the hams will come to you by setting up at a Scout camporee, or perhaps they already have a ham shack at your council’s camp.
-There are many ways to get your Scouts involved in JOTA.
+Jamboree-on-the-Air, or JOTA, is the largest Scouting event in the world.
+It is held annually the third full weekend in October.
+JOTA uses amateur radio to link Scouts and hams around the world, around the nation, and in your own community.
+This jamboree requires no travel, other than to a nearby amateur radio operator's ham shack.
+Many times you can find the hams will come to you by setting up a station at your Scout camporee, at the park down the block, or perhaps at a ham shack already set up at your council’s camp.

 Tell Me More

-Scouts of any age can participate, from Cub Scouts to Boy Scouts and Venturers.
-Once at the ham radio station, the communication typically requires speaking into a microphone and listening on the station speakers.
-However, many forms of specialized communication can also take place, such as video communication, digital communication using typed words on the computer screen transmitted by radio, communication through a satellite relay or an earth-based relay (called a repeater), and many others.
+Scouts of any age can participate, from Cub Scouts to Boy Scouts and Venturers, including girls.
+Once at the ham radio station, the communication typically involves talking on a microphone and listening on the station speakers.
+However, many forms of specialized communication may also be taking place, such as video communication, digital communication (much like sending a message on your smartphone but transmitted by radio), or communication through a satellite relay or an earth-based relay (called a repeater).
 The exchanges include such information as name, location (called QTH in ham speak), Scout rank, age, and hobbies.
-The stations you’ll be communicating with can be other Scouts across town, across the country, or even around the world!
-The World Scout Bureau reported that the 2014 JOTA had more than 1 million Scout participants from more than 11,500 stations, nearly 20,000 amateur radio operators, and reached 157 countries.
+The stations you’ll be communicating with can be across town, across the country, or even around the world!
+The World Scout Bureau reported that the 2016 JOTA had nearly 1.3 million Scout participants from more than 30,000 locations, and reached 156 countries.

 When Is It?

 Jamboree-on-the-Air is held the third weekend in October.
 There are no official hours, so you have the whole weekend to make JOTA contacts.
-The event officially starts Friday evening and runs through Sunday evening.
+The event officially starts Friday evening during the JOTA Jump Start and runs through Sunday evening.

 How Can I Participate as a Scout?